-Country Luxembourg Norway Poland What information does the SMPO have to provide to the: - NRA?
-195 196 No ANOs?
-195 196 Information about planned migration not less than 2 years before SMPO's end-users? - - No Other entities (which entities?)? - - No What further information does the SMPO provide to the: NRA? - - No ANOs? - - Locations, migration conditions, alternatives etc SMPO's end-users? - - No Other entities (which entities?)? - - No Does the NRA monitor the migration process?
+Country Luxembourg Norway Poland What information does the SMPO have to provide to the: • NRA?
+200 201 No ANOs?
+200 201 Information about planned migration not less than 2 years before SMPO's end-users? - - No Other entities (which entities?)? - - No What further information does the SMPO provide to the: NRA? - - No ANOs? - - Locations, migration conditions, alternatives etc SMPO's end-users? - - No Other entities (which entities?)? - - No Does the NRA monitor the migration process?
 Yes - No If this is the case, what does the NRA monitor?
+202 - N/A If this is not the case, why not?
+N/A - No legal basis and decision/obligations

+&lt;sup>200 At the start of the migration process, the SMPO has to provide the identification and address of the CU Sites concerned with identification of the NTP and addresses connected.

-197 - N/A If this is not the case, why not?
-N/A - No legal basis and decision/obligations the relevant area, while also ensuring that it is the access buyers, and not Telenor, who inform their existing copper customers in this respect; (ii) access buyers have the same opportunities as Telenor's retail activity to continue their customer relationships with existing copper customers, irrespective of which access solution Telenor chooses to offer as a replacement for copper access in various different geographical areas; and (iii) access buyers have the opportunity to sell and deliver replacement products to their copper customers, based on a new access solution adopted by Telenor for a given area, as from the same dates as Telenor's retail activity."
+From Nkom's decision 2 September 2020: "The plan should, as a minimum, show how Telenor will ensure that: (i) all relevant information concerning the process for the decommissioning of copper in various different geographical areas can be communicated at the same time, and with the same content and level of detail, to all copper customers in the relevant area, while also ensuring that it is the access buyers, and not Telenor, who inform their existing copper customers in this respect; (ii) access buyers have the same opportunities as Telenor's retail activity to continue their customer relationships with existing copper customers, irrespective of which access solution Telenor chooses to offer as a replacement for copper access in various different geographical areas; and (iii) access buyers have the opportunity to sell and deliver replacement products to their copper customers, based on a new access solution adopted by Telenor for a given area, as from the same dates as Telenor's retail activity."
 More detailed rules can be part of the migration plan.

-At the start of the migration process, the SMPO has to provide the identification and address of the CU Sites concerned with identification of the NTP and addresses connected.

-196 From Nkom's decision 2 September 2020: "The plan should, as a minimum, show how Telenor will ensure that: (i) all relevant information concerning the process for the decommissioning of copper in various different geographical areas can be communicated at the same time, and with the same content and level of detail, to all copper customers in

-&lt;sup>197 The NRA monitors the evolution of the copper switch-off, controls the respect of the deadlines.